zed-industries/agent-client-protocol/typescript/examples/README.md

   }
 ```

-❕ Make sure to update `/path/to/agent-client-protocol` to your clone of this repository.
+❕ Make sure to replace `/path/to/agent-client-protocol` with the path to your clone of this repository.

+Note: This configuration assumes you have [npx](https://docs.npmjs.com/cli/v8/commands/npx) in your `PATH`.

-2. Run the `acp: open acp logs` action from the command palette (<kbd>⌘⇧P</kbd> on macOS, <kbd>ctrl-shift-p</kbd> on Windows/Linux) to see the messages exchanged between the example agent and Zed.
+3. Run the `acp: open acp logs` action from the command palette (<kbd>⌘⇧P</kbd> on macOS, <kbd>ctrl-shift-p</kbd> on Windows/Linux) to see the messages exchanged between the example agent and Zed.

-3. Then open the Agent Panel, and click "New Example Agent Thread" from the `+` menu on the top-right.
+4. Then open the Agent Panel, and click "New Example Agent Thread" from the `+` menu on the top-right.

 ![Agent menu](./img/menu.png)

-4. Finally, send a message and see the Agent respond!
+5. Finally, send a message and see the Agent respond!

 ![Final state](./img/final.png)